Welcome to the New Year’s goals NOT resolution series.

 Focus on changing one goal or behaviour at a time.
 This is more likely to happen when using SMART goals as seen below.

-It is ok to have a general goal like improve health, eat more vegetables, sleep more but it is vague and can be overwhelming as there are so many ways to achieve these general goal.
+It is ok to have a general goal like improve health, eat more vegetables, sleep more but it is vague and can be overwhelming as there are so many ways to achieve these general goals.
 The formula for setting a well thought out goal is S-M-A-R-T. You’ve probably heard it before … A SMART goal is a great way to help you focus, stay motivated, manage your time, track your progress which overall increases the likelihood you will achieve your goal.

 S – Specific – What specific behaviour do I want to change?
 How will I do it?